Jane Street (labor organizer)

-Jane Tuttle Street (February 20, 1887 – April 26, 1966) was the founder and secretary of the Industrial Workers of the World (IWW) Local No. 113, the Domestic Workers' Industrial Union, in Denver, Colorado in 1916.
+Jane Tuttle Street (February 20, 1887 – April 26, 1966) was an American labor activist, and the founder and secretary of the Industrial Workers of the World (IWW) Local No. 113, the Domestic Workers' Industrial Union, in Denver, Colorado in 1916.
 Street was known for her techniques for organizing domestic workers who had not been included in early labor laws and who faced many obstacles to organization and vulnerabilities due to their isolation in the homes of individual employers.

 Early life

 Jane Tuttle was born on February 20, 1887, to Mary Ann and Frank Tuttle, a surveyor, in Terre Haute, Indiana.
 Tuttle traveled and lived with her older sister, Grace, throughout her life.
 In 1905 she met John "Jack" Street, who was also known as Herbert Ross Bumpass.
 The two had a son, Josiah Mars Street, who was born and died on March 1, 1908.
 On December 21, 1908, Jane and Jack married.
 They had a second son, Dawn Philander Street, on January 15, 1909.